drai-inn/agdr-validator-pub/files/manual.md

 `EXPERIMENT
 ERROR:no REQUIRED link found connecting parent \[dataset\] link to child \[experiment:experiment\_name\]`

-The experiment section needs to refer to one of the datasets as listed in the project tab of the spreadsheet in the Datasets section.
+The experiment section needs to refer to one of the datasets as listed in the project tab of the spreadsheet in the Datasets section or the dataset_id in the project tab is missing.

 *   Incorrect format